divyamamgai/skope/article/README.md

 ### Getting Scope of an Identifier in JavaScript

 In JavaScript scope of any identifier is functional (considering ES5 syntax and keeping complexity to a minimum).
 Hence, if we want to get scope of any identifier node we only need to bubble up its ancestor nodes till we reach a function node (`FunctionExpression` or `FunctionDeclaration`), if we do, which will make it local or functional scoped.
 Else if we reach `Program` node then it is global scoped.
-Let's create a simple stub which accepts an array of ancestor nodes on an identifier and return the scope of that identifier as - `"Global"` string or `FunctionExpression|FunctionDeclaration` node.
+Let's create a simple stub which accepts an array of ancestor nodes of an identifier and return the scope of that identifier as - `Program|FunctionExpression|FunctionDeclaration` node.

 ```js
 const getScope = (ancestors) => {